Celebrating CulTUral Uniqueness (CCU) at TU

-Q: It has been rumored that some students think this initiative is about forcing people to get along?
+Q: It has been rumored that some think this commitment is about forcing people to get along?
 Is this true?

 A: Absolutely not.
-Most of us are already doing much of what this initiative focuses on; it’s just about being more proactive and intentional about how we prove that we are open to differing thoughts and beliefs.
-That is why the initiative is primarily focused on developing a set of competencies that all of our graduates possess that makes them more marketable in the workplace.
+Most of us are already doing much of what this commitment focuses on; it’s about being more proactive and intentional about how we prove that we are open to differing thoughts and beliefs.
+That is why the commitment is primarily focused on developing a set of competencies that all of our graduates possess that makes them more marketable in the workplace.

-Q: What is the overall purpose of this initiative and what will be the benefit for students?
+Q: What is the overall purpose of this commitment, and what will be the benefit for students?

 A: Upon completion of their degree from TU, we want our graduates to be successful and effective when working with colleagues, direct reports, supervisors, counterparts and community members that are different from them.
 Diversity in the workplace generates more innovative and well-rounded problem solvers.
 To state this overall purpose formally: Tiffin University graduates, regardless of their area of specialty, will be innovative problem solvers who can leverage diversity of any type to work effectively with people who are different from them and produce innovative ideas.

-Q: What are ways this initiative supports TU's purpose and mission?
+Q: What are ways this commitment supports TU's purpose and mission?

-Q: I think I’m culturally unique and I want to share my story.
+Q: I am unique and I want to share my story.
 Who do I contact?

-A: We would love to hear your story, and know that each of us is unique even if we do not come from a different country, so encourage your friends to also share a story.
-Julia K. Porter, Ph.D., is the project manager of the initiative.
+A: We would love to hear your story.
+Know that each of us is unique even if we do not come from a different country, so encourage your friends to also share their story.
+Contact Julia K. Porter, Ph.D.
 You can email her at firstname.lastname@example.org or call her on campus at 419.448.3369.